-No. Measure Budget (USD) Main Implementing Agency(ies) Indicator Baseline 2022 Target 2027 SO 4.1 A Comprehensive review of existing e-co ommerce regulat ory and legal framework considering Samoa's local context and ir line with internation al best practices is completed.
+No. Measure Budget (USD) Main Implementing Agency(ies) Indicator Baseline 2022 Target 2027

+SO 4.1 A comprehensive review of existing e-co ommerce regulat ory and legal framework considering Samoa's local context and in n line with internation al best practices is completed.

 4.1.1 Stocktake, review, and consult on the existing e-commerce regulatory and legal framework in Samoa.
-Gap analysis to be based on international good practices. \$200,000 MCIL, Attorney General's Office, Samoa Law Reform Commission, Central Bank of Samoa, Ministry of Communication, and Information Technology (a) Stocktake - discussion Paper identifying and analysing all the relevant laws under review and issues with the current framework (b) Gap Analysis - based on good international practice, with specific recommendations based on stocktake. (c) Consultations (a) completed (b) completed (c) Not completed (d) Not completed (e) Not completed (a) completed(b) completed(c) completed by end 2023(d) completed by end 2023(e) completed by end 2023 (d) Analysis of data and submissions (e) Final Report - recommends legislative amendments or new laws 4.1.2 Draft Amendment Bills and/or new Bills \$400,000 Attorney General's Office Amendment Bills and New Bills To be drafted Draft Bills approved by cabinet; Bills passed by parliament, which amend or replace the following: Electronic Transactions Act 2008 Competition and Consumer Act 2016 Sales of Goods Act 1975 Crimes Act 2013 Telecommunications Act 2005 Business Licenses Act 1998
+Gap analysis to be based on international \$200,000 MCIL, Attorney General's Office, Samoa Law Reform Commission, (a) Stocktake - discussion Paper identifying and analysing all the relevant laws under review and issues with the current framework (a) completed (b) completed (a) completed (b) completed

+good practices.
+Central Bank of Samoa, Ministry of (b) Gap Analysis - based on good (c) Not completed (c) completed by end 2023

+Communication, and Information Technology international practice, with specific recommendations based on stocktake. (d) Not completed (d) completed by end 2023

+(e) Not completed (e) completed by end 2023

+(c) Consultations

+(d) Analysis of data and submissions

+(e) Final Report - recommends legislative amendments or new laws

+4.1.2 Draft Amendment Bills and/or new Bills \$400,000 Attorney General's Office Amendment Bills and New Bills To be drafted Draft Bills approved by cabinet; Bills passed by parliament, which amend or replace the following:

+Electronic Transactions Act 2008

+Competition and Consumer Act 2016

+Sales of Goods Act 1975

+Crimes Act 2013

+Telecommunications Act 2005

+Business Licenses Act 1998

 4.1.3 Establish infrastructure in place for the enforcement of e-commerce regulatory and legal framework.
 (For example, a Task Force or Committee responsible for administering and overseeing e-commerce issues such as disputes/complaints and enforcement, similar to the Cybercrime Task Force or Criminal Task Force.
-This Task Force or Committee comprise of the relevant Government agencies and representatives from the private sector). \$200,000 MCIL, MPMC, MCIT, MWTI, MPE, MWCSD, MOP, OTR Capacity assessment of relevant agencies to enforce the regulatory and legal framework Resources to fill enforcement capacity gaps Number of offences relating to e-commerce; number of complaints relating to e-commerce; number of prosecutions arising from e-commerce to be undertaken to be identified and secured to be collected (a) to be undertaken (b) identified and secured (c) decreases compared to baseline (relative to the number of e-commerce transactions) SO 4.2 - Awareness of e-commerce regulatory and legal frame vork in the community has been enhanced.
-4.2.1 Schools (Primary, Secondary and Tertiary Level) are introduced with and educated in e-commerce regulatory and legal framework. \$200,000 MCIL, Attorney General's Office, Samoa Law Reform Commission, Samoa Qualifications Authority, National University of Samoa, Ministry of Education, Sports and Culture, Ministry of Women, Community and Social Development E-commerce Regulatory and Legal Framework School Mainstreaming Program, including courses, exams, quizzes, speech competitions, media outreach (TV, radio, etc.) Detailed work plan completed 100% attendance of all schools (private and public schools) in courses, exams, quizzes, school competitions.
+This Task Force or Committee comprise of the relevant Government agencies and representatives from the private sector). \$200,000 MCIL, MPMC, MCIT, MWTI, MPE, MWCSD, MOP, OTR Capacity assessment of relevant agencies to enforce the regulatory and legal framework Resources to fill enforcement capacity gaps Number of offences relating to e-commerce; number of complaints relating to e-commerce; number of prosecutions arising from e-commerce to be undertaken to be identified and secured to be collected (a) to be undertaken (b) identified and secured (c) decreases compared to baseline (relative to the number of e-commerce transactions) SO 4.2 - 4.2.1 Awareness of e-commerce regulatory Schools (Primary, Secondary and Tertiary Level) are introduced with and educated in e-commerce regulatory and legal framework. and legal framev Vork in the community has MCIL, Attorney General's Office, Samoa Law Reform Commission, Samoa Qualifications Authority, National University of Samoa, Ministry of Education, Sports and Culture, Ministry of Women, Community and Social Development been enhanced.
+E-commerce Regulatory and Legal Framework School Mainstreaming Program, including courses, exams, quizzes, speech competitions, media outreach (TV, radio, etc.) Detailed work plan completed 100% attendance of all schools (private and public schools) in courses, exams, quizzes, school competitions.
 High marks (80% and above) attained by students in these courses, quizzes, school competitions.
 100% community engagement in TV and Radio programs.